 Usually, the only problems you may see on Vitex agnus-castus are root rots, nematodes, and leaf spots, though they are not common.
 Aphids, whiteflies, and scales may also attack sometimes.

 Alternative Medicine Guide Cathy Wong mentions that the fruit of the chaste tree is traditionally used to treat gynecological issues and acne.
 She also explains that the name chaste tree came about because it may suppress the sex drive.

-Note: this section is only for informational purposes and is not to be used as medical advice.
-Consult with your doctor or another health professional before using chaste tree medicinally.
+Note: This section is only for informational purposes and is not to be used as medical advice.
+Consult with your doctor or another health professional before using the chaste tree medicinally.